GianlucaMancusi/Paintings-Recognition-VCS/README.md

     pip install -r requirements.txt
     ```

-5. Download the weights of the U-Net and save them wherever you want.
+5.  (optional) Download the weights of the U-Net and save them wherever you want.
     You need to log in with the institutional account (UNIMORE).
     From this URL: https://drive.google.com/drive/u/2/folders/1J1imEqytdpz8P9lT2gBuB75a2rnP6HDo